twfarnam/barc-service/README.md

-To download imagenet and create a fresh databse:
+To create a fresh databse:
     FLASK_APP=service.py flask init

 To run in development mode: